This recipe was originally published on April 4, 2018.

 Making the Cake (1 hour + 30 minutes baking + cooling)

-- In the bowl of a stand mixer, combine 2 1/2 cups (300g) of all-purpose flour with the caster sugar, cinnamon, baking soda, baking powder, and salt.
+- Whisk 2 1/2 cups (300g) of all-purpose flour with the caster sugar, cinnamon, baking soda, baking powder, and salt in a large bowl.
 Set aside.

 - Drain the pineapple thoroughly in a sieve, pressing out as much liquid as possible with the back of a spoon.
-Measure out 8 ounces (226g) of the drained pineapple to use in the cake, reserving any extra for another use.
+You should have 1 packed cup (255g) of pineapple.

 - Toss the drained pineapple and raisins with 3 tablespoons (22g) of all-purpose flour to help prevent the fruit from sinking in the cake batter.